Rainbow Milk Bread Recipe

 Tangzhong (roux starter)

-- Remove from heat, scrape into a glass measuring cup, and cover the starter with plastic wrap, pressing down the wrap onto the surface of the roux to prevent a skin from forming (see photo).
+- Remove from heat, scrape into a glass measuring cup, and cover the starter with plastic wrap, pressing down the wrap onto the surface of the tangzhong to prevent a skin from forming (see photo).
 Let cool.

 Dough

 - In the bowl of a mixer, use the paddle to combine the flour, sugar, and yeast and mix on low speed briefly.
-Add the salt and mix for about 10 seconds.4 ⅔ cup (600 grams) bread flour, ½ cup (100 grams) granulated sugar, 2 ¼ teaspoons instant yeast, 2 teaspoons salt
+Add the salt and mix for about 10 seconds.4 ⅔ cup (600 grams) bread flour, ¼ cup (100 grams) granulated sugar, 2 ¼ teaspoons instant yeast, 2 teaspoons salt

 - Add the egg, milk, and the starter.
-Mix on low speed.
-When it comes together, add the butter cubes.2 large eggs, ¼ cup (60mL) whole milk, ½ cup (8 tablespoons or 4 ounces) unsalted butter, softened and cut into cubes, roux starter
+Mix on low speed.2 large eggs, ¼ cup (60mL) whole milk, roux starter

 - When the dough starts to come together, switch to the dough hook.
 (If the dough doesn't come together, add an additional tablespoon of milk at a time).
-Increase the speed to medium and knead for 10 minutes, adding flour as necessary if the dough sticks to the bottom of the mixer.
-At the end of kneading, the dough should be soft and tacky but not sticky.

 - Divide the dough in half, and place one half into a greased bowl and cover it with plastic.

 - Divide the remaining dough into sixths.
 Because the amount of dough is so small, it is easiest to work the food coloring in by hand (although you may want to wear a glove to prevent the coloring from getting on your hands).
+Once you've worked all of the color in as evenly as possible, form the dough into a ball.
+Leave the rainbow colored balls on a tray or plate and cover with plastic wrap to rise until doubled in size, about 60 minutes.food coloring

 - Thirty minutes before baking, preheat the oven to 350°F.